nus-cs2103-AY2324S1/ip/docs/README.md

 1. Ensure that Java `11` or above installed in your Computer.
 2. Download the latest `smolbrain.jar` from [here](https://github.com/pzl111/ip/releases/tag/A-Release).
 3. Copy the file to the folder you want to use as the _home folder_ for your Smolbrain Chatbot.
-4. To run the application, either:
-   * Double-click the jar file to open.
-   * Or open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar smolbrain.jar` command to run the application.
+4. To run the application, open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar smolbrain.jar` command to run the application.

+> ⚠️**Important:** Running the jar file by double-clicking and opening via `Java(TM) Platform SE binary` might cause an exception displayed `OOPS!!! java.io.IOException: Access is denied`.
+Run the application through the command terminal as shown above instead.

 5. Type the command in the command box and press Enter or click the SEND button to execute it. e.g. typing `list` and pressing Enter will list out all the current tasks saved.
    <br>Some example commands you can try:
    * `list` : Lists all current saved tasks.